yiruyang2025/Liver_Predictor/README.md

 ## Readings
-[1] Multimodal LLMs for health grounded in individual-specific data, 2023. https://arxiv.org/pdf/2307.09018<br>
+[1] Multimodal LLMs for health grounded in individual-specific data, 2023.
+[2] A Simple Framework for Contrastive Learning of Visual Representations.
+ICML 2020.
+[3] What Makes for Good Views for Contrastive Learning?
+NeurIPS 2020.
+[4] 📍 Data-Efficient Reinforcement Learning with Self-Supervised Predictive Representations.
+NeurIPS 2021.
+[5] VICReg: Variance-Invariance-Covariance Regularization for Self-Supervised Learning.
+ICLR 2022.
-[2] Teras: A Unified Deep Learning Library for Tabular Data, https://github.com/KhawajaAbaid/teras
+[6] Teras: A Unified Deep Learning Library for Tabular Data, https://github.com/KhawajaAbaid/teras

 <br><br><br>